Frequently Asked Questions

 What do I clean my brushes with?

 If using the Seal-Guard® Gold Label Impregnator or the Seal-Guard® Impregnator for Porcelain & Stone, clean your brushes with turps followed with warm, soapy water.
-If using the 24/7 Stone Impregnator, warm soapy water is all that is needed.

 What coverage does the Seal-Guard® Gold Label sealer give you if I am sealing grout and tiles?